Bay Area staycation guide for spring break

 Hike among the redwoods.
 Some of the country’s tallest trees live right here in the Bay Area.
 Whether you venture up to Muir Woods or get lost in Redwood Regional Park, hug a tree for all of us.

 See the Bay from Angel Island.
-Hop on a ferry, cruise around on bikes or feet, ride a tram when you’re getting weary.
+Hop on a ferry, cruise around on bikes or on foot, ride a tram when you’re getting weary.
 Angel Island has a ton to offer.

 Brunch and more.
-A daytrip to Mission Ranch in Carmel for Sunday brunch so the kids can enjoy sheep-watching.
+A day trip to Mission Ranch in Carmel for Sunday brunch so the kids can enjoy fluffy sheep-watching.
 Fresh air, yummy food, and sheep grazing in the pasture — what could be better?!

 sheep and child